Iodine is an essential mineral commonly found in seafood.

-7. Changes in Heart Rate Your heart rate is a measure of how many times your heart beats per minute.
+Your heart rate is a measure of how many times your heart beats per minute.

 A severe iodine deficiency may cause an abnormally slow heart rate.
 This could make you feel weak, fatigued, dizzy and possibly cause you to faint (26).

 Summary An iodine deficiency may slow your heart rate, which may leave you feeling weak, fatigued, dizzy and at risk of fainting.